rhythmictech/RT-Extension-PagerDuty/README.md

 Integration with PagerDuty webhooks

 # DESCRIPTION
 This module is designed for *Request Tracker 4* integrating with *PagerDuty* webhooks.
-It was adapted from Andrew Wippler's original code [available here](https://github.com/andrewwippler/RT-Extension-Slack)

 # RT VERSION
 Works with RT 4.2.0 and newer